Aderr0/aws-shadows-http-api/README.md

 In this section, we will configure the development environment to execute the script and manipulate your shadows.

-1. Clone the repository
+1. Clone the repository ;
-2. Ensure that your Python version is 3.10 or newer.
+2. Ensure that your Python version is 3.10 or newer ;
-3. Copy the configuration file : `cp template.conf my_conf.conf`
+3. Copy the configuration file : `cp template.conf my_conf.conf` ;
 4. Complete it with (no quotes) :

-    - AWS_ACCESS_KEY_ID: This is the access key id gave by AWS, you can find the value in ~/.aws/credentials file if you have AWS CLI
+    - AWS_ACCESS_KEY_ID: This is the access key id gave by AWS, you can find the value in ~/.aws/credentials file if you have AWS CLI ;
-    - AWS_SECRET_ACCESS_KEY: This is the secret access key gave by AWS, you can find the value in ~/.aws/credentials file if you have AWS CLI
+    - AWS_SECRET_ACCESS_KEY: This is the secret access key gave by AWS, you can find the value in ~/.aws/credentials file if you have AWS CLI.

-5. To update the shadow, copy the shadow state skeleton : `cp shadow_state_skeleton.json shadow_new_state.json` and complete it according what you want
+5. To update the shadow, copy the shadow state skeleton : `cp shadow_state_skeleton.json shadow_new_state.json` and complete it according what you want ;
-6. Be sure you have the right to execute the script : `chmod +x script.sh`
+6. Be sure you have the right to execute the script : `chmod +x script.sh` ;
 7. Execute the script `./script.sh` and complete with corrects parameters :

-    - -c *configuration file* (**required**) : The configuration file you just created.
+    - -c *configuration file* (**required**) : The configuration file you just created ;
-    - -m *method* (**required**) : The [shadow method](#work-with-shadows-http-api)
+    - -m *method* (**required**) : The [shadow method](#work-with-shadows-http-api) ;
-    - -t *thing name* (**required**) : The name of the thing
+    - -t *thing name* (**required**) : The name of the thing ;
+    - -r *region* : The region where the thing is register.
+Default to `eu-west-1` ;
-    - -s *shadow name* : The name of the shadow (if not a classic shadow)
+    - -s *shadow name* : The name of the shadow (if not a classic shadow) ;
     - -d *request state document* : For UPDATE shadow method.
 The document that contain the new state shadow.

 In the case you chose :

-- GET : the application returns you the entire Shadow
+- GET : the application returns you the entire Shadow ;
-- UPDATE : the application returns you the state you sent
+- UPDATE : the application returns you the state you sent ;
-- DELETE : the application deletes the shadow and return you the request id
+- DELETE : the application deletes the shadow and return you the request id.

 ### What does the script